 African movie industry can be traced back to the early 1970s.
 Since then, hundreds if not thousands more African movies have been produced mainly in the West African region of Africa.
 Although these days, we are beginning to see so many African movies emerge from East African countries like Kenya, Uganda and Tanzania.
 This is because the world has evolved and with the advent of great technologies like the Internet, digital cameras, streaming video, and mobile devices and computers, movie makers are now showing a more vibrant Africa than the previous Francophone moviemakers did before them.
 This list showcases the movies that could be considered as Top African Movies of all time including war, classic and romantic movies.
 While we agree that the list is subjective, feel free to post in the comments section any movie that you feel should be on the list.

-See Also Top 10 African TV Series for 2013
+See Also Top 10 African TV Series